A flexible Particle Markov chain Monte Carlo method: Introduction

-Our work extends the particle MCMC framework introduced in \cite {andrieuetal2010}, \cite{lindstenschon2012} and \cite{lindstenetal2014} to situations where using just PMMH or just PG is impossible or inefficient.
-We derive a general particle sampler on the same augmented space as the PG and PMMH samplers, in which some parameters are sampled conditionally on the states and the remaining parameters are sampled with the states integrated out.
-We show that the general sampler targets the same augmented density as the PG or PMMH samplers and that the Markov chain generated by the algorithm is uniformly ergodic, given regularity conditions.
-It implies that the marginal law of the Markov chain generated by $n^{th}$ iteration of the algorithm, converges to the posterior density function geometrically fast, uniformly on the starting value, as $n\rightarrow \infty $.
+We note that there are no formal results in the literature to guide the user on whether to use PMMH or PG for any given problem.
+Our work extends the particle MCMC framework to situations where using just PMMH or just PG is inefficient.
+It is well-known from the literature on Gaussian and conditionally Gaussian state space models that confining MCMC for state space models to Gibbs sampling or Metropolis-Hastings sampling can result in inefficient or even degenerate sampling.
+See, for example, \cite{kimetal1998} who show for a stochastic volatility model that generating the states conditional on the parameters and the parameters conditional on the states can result in a highly inefficient sampler.
+See also \cite{carterkohn1996} and \cite{gerlachetal2000} who demonstrate using a signal plus noise model that a Gibbs sampler for the states and indicator variables for the structural breaks produces a degenerate sampler.
+A natural solution is to combine Gibbs and Metropolis-Hastings samplers.
+Motivated by that, we derive a particle sampler on the same augmented space as the PMMH and PG samplers, in which some parameters are sampled conditionally on the states and the remaining parameters are sampled with the states integrated out.
+We call this a PMMH+PG sampler.
+We show that the PMMH+PG sampler targets the same augmented density as the PMMH or PG samplers.
+We provide supplementary material showing that the Markov chain generated by the algorithm is uniformly ergodic, given regularity conditions.
+It implies that the marginal law of the Markov chain generated by $n^{th}$ iteration of the algorithm converges to the posterior density function geometrically fast, uniformly on its starting value, as $ n\rightarrow \infty $.

-The method is introduced in a simple Markov state-space setting, with a possibly adapted proposal density and using \textit{ancestral tracing}.
-The proposed method can be modified in a straightforward way to a non-Markov case (the state at time $t$ depends on the states at times $1,\dots ,t-1$), auxiliary particle filters and \textit{backward simulation}.
-Although these modifications are useful in applications, we choose to sacrifice generality in favor of a more accessible presentation.
-The proofs may also be modified using arguments found in \cite{olssonryden2011}, and the same results hold.
-We conjecture it is possible to show geometric ergodicity, instead of uniform ergodicity, using arguments similar to those in Propositions 7 and 9 of \cite{andrieuvihola2012}, but both the notation and algebra are more involved and it is not the main purpose of this paper.

-The paper is organized as follows.
-Section \ref{s:prelim} introduces the basic concepts and notation used throughout the paper.
-Section \ref {s:gensschemes} discusses the general particle samplers.
-Section \ref {s:simulations} reports the simulated and real examples and Section \ref {s:discussion} contains some discussion.
-Appendix \ref{s:theory} shows that the general sampler is ergodic, under regularity conditions.
-Appendix \ref {appendixbsi} discusses the extension to \textit{backward simulation} and Appendix \ref{s:smoothness_prior} describes the cubic spline smoothness prior used in the second example.